Why Inbound Marketing Works for Businesses That Want to Grow

 A second trend complementing the effectiveness of inbound marketing in 2018 is the user of automated marketing platforms.
 Hubspot is a prime example.
 We use it here for ourselves and our clients because it makes inbound marketing so much easier.

 An integrated marketing automation platform lets you do SEO, email marketing, social media management and blog as well as monitor, track, report and design all in one place.

 From entering lead data to creating content for those leads to tracking and tweaking the performance of your marketing efforts, an integrated marketing automation platform is one development marketers should not only be thankful for but using to amplify the impact of their inbound marketing strategy.

-3. Brands are Driving Traffic with Guest Blogging
+3. Inbound Marketing Can Drive Traffic with Guest Blogging

 Blogging is one of the best ways to drive traffic to your site.
 That may be why 55% of marketers say blog creation is their top inbound marketing priority.

 Blogging is effective but it takes time and lots of high quality (read long and well-researched) blog posts going up frequently to be seen in Google search results and thus drive traffic to your site.

 Especially when you’re starting out, it can be difficult to get the kind of traffic you need to see measurable results from your content creation efforts.

 Not only is it a legitimate aspect of PR within the PESO model, but it is an excellent way to leverage the wider reach of better known, more highly trafficked and reputable sites, for your own brand.

 You build a relationship with a widely-read and well-respected site within your industry or niche.
 You offer to write about a topic you are knowledgeable about for their site.
 They get good, free content.
 You get traffic and more potential repeat readers from the exposure on their site.